 If you and your spouse do have minor children, you'll need to complete these documents.

 These lists include the basic documents you'll need to prepare in virtually every case where you and your spouse can't agree about the terms of your divorce.
+At any time in the divorce process, you and your spouse can reach a divorce settlement agreement on your own or with the help of a mediator.
 You may need to prepare additional documents, depending on the county where you live or on your personal and financial situation.

 If you're the petitioner, make two copies of all documents and hold onto the original.
 Eventually you will give the original to the court, one copy to your spouse, and retain the last copy for yourself.

 Go to your local courthouse (the one in the county where you or your spouse are living) and ask to file the summons, petition, and confidential addendum.
-The clerk of court will soon assign your case a number that needs to be on every document from now on.
+The clerk of court will assign your case a number that needs to be on every document from now on.
+See Wis.
+Stat. § 767.301 (2019).

 You’ll also need to pay a filing fee.
 If you can't afford to pay it, ask the clerk to give you a Petition and Waiver of Fees/Costs, Affidavit of Indigency and Order.
 A judge will review these materials and decide whether to waive (eliminate) all filing fees.

 Ask the court clerk to give you two copies of everything, then assemble a packet for your spouse that includes everything you filed plus the summons.
-Serve your spouse as soon as possible after leaving.
+Serve your spouse as soon as possible after you've filed your initial paperwork.

 As soon as the petitioner files the initial documents, Wisconsin's 120 day waiting period begins to run.
 This means that you can't have a final divorce hearing before a judge for a minimum of 120 days.

-Different rules may apply if you are trying to serve someone who is very hard to locate, in the military, out-of-state, or in jail.
+Different rules may apply if you are trying to serve a spouse in the military, a spouse who is very hard to locate, an out-of-state spouse, or spouse who is in jail.
 Check with your clerk of court for more information in these unusual situations.
+You may have to ask a court for permission to use an alternative method of service, such as publication in a local newspaper.